The Sweet: Decline in popularity

 January 1976 saw the release of the single "The Lies In Your Eyes", which made the Top 10 in Germany, Denmark, Finland, Sweden, the Netherlands, and Australia, but only reached No. 35 on the UK chart.
 Sweet's first album to be fully produced and written by themselves, Give Us a Wink, was released in March 1976.
 A third single from the album, "4th of July", was issued in Australia.
 All of this highlighted the band's image change from glam to a tougher jeans and leather look.

 Sweet were striving to build on their growing popularity in America, with fifty headline concert dates commencing in January 1976.
 Even though Give Us a Wink was released during the tour, the band's hard rock set drew largely on the now dated 'Desolation Boulevard' plus the new US hit single "Action".

 During an appearance at Santa Monica Civic Auditorium in California on 24 March, Sweet played "All Right Now" with Ritchie Blackmore as a tribute to mark the death of Free guitarist Paul Kossoff, who was to have supported Sweet with his band Back Street Crawler.
 The US tour was not financially successful, with small audiences at many venues leading to the final half-dozen or so dates being cancelled.
 Following the end of the tour, the band went on to Scandinavia and Germany.
 The band also spent a week at the Who's Ramport Studios in Battersea demoing material for a new album before abandoning the project and playing eight dates in Japan.
-By the end of the Japanese shows Connolly's extremely hoarse singing voice was manifest evidence of the demands of constant touring and the enduring after-effects of his 1974 assault.

 Between October 1976 and January 1977, Sweet wrote and recorded new material at Kingsway Recorders and Audio International London studios for their next album.
 An advance single from the album, "Lost Angels", was only a hit in Germany, Austria and Sweden.
 A new album, Off the Record, was released in April.
 The next single from the album, "Fever of Love", represented the band's singles heading in a somewhat more Europop style with the bulk of the album continuing in a polished hard rock style.
 "Fever of Love" dented the charts in Germany, Austria and Sweden, while reaching number 10 in South Africa.
 On this album, Sweet again worked with Give Us a Wink engineer Louis Austin, who would later engineer Def Leppard's On Through The Night 1980 début album.
 The band cancelled a US tour with emerging US rockers Aerosmith, did not play any live dates in support of the album and, in fact, did not play a single concert for the whole of 1977.